 1. Mix and Match Garden Paving Ideas

-Choosing just one material as your garden paving idea can create a scheme that falls flat, where mixing different materials can add depth and sophistication to your space.
+Choosing just one material as your garden paving can create a scheme that falls flat, where mixing different patio edging ideas and materials can add depth and sophistication to your space.

 Consider a contrast border for paving to signify a change between materials or levels is a great idea, while switching up colours for the likes of a paving circle in a contrast colour or material can create an interesting feature too.